SmartBear/swaggerhub-cli/README.md

 ## `swaggerhub integration:create`

-creates a new API integation from a JSON configuration file.
+creates a new API integration from a JSON configuration file.

 ```
 USAGE